STREAMERS STEP UP MOBILE STRATEGY AS SHORT-FORM VIDEO RESHAPES VIEWING HABITS, VEED ANALYTICS SAYS

 FAST AND THE NEW LINEAR TV: HOW FREE STREAMING CHANNELS ARE REWRITING THE RULES OF TELEVISION

 12. 4.
 2026 Imagine a television channel that needs no cable operator, charges no subscription fee, and yet still generates billions of dollars in advertising revenue.
 That is precisely how FAST, or Free Ad-Supported Streaming TV, works.
-It is one of the fastest-growing segments of the media industry and, at the same time, one of the most interesting… Continue reading FAST AND THE NEW LINEAR TV: HOW FREE STREAMING CHANNELS ARE REWRITING THE RULES OF TELEVISION
+It is one of the fastest-growing segments of the media industry and, at the same time, one of the most interesting answers to a question now being asked by broadcasters, advertisers and viewers alike: what comes after linear television?

 STUDY USA: STREAMERS STRUGGLE TO DIFFERENTIATE THEMSELVES WITH ORIGINAL PROGRAMMING